lbuchs/WebAuthn/README.md

                                                  |
           alert ok or fail      <----------------'

+## Attestation
+What's attestation?
+Normally, you just need to verify that a login comes from the same device like the device used on registration.
+For this usecase, you don't need any attestation.
+If you need more security, maybe when you know that for your company login everyone has a solokey, you can verify with direct attestation, that this device is really a solokey.
+Companys could even buy own authenticators signed with a company-own root certificate, then you can verify that a authenticator is one of your company.

+### no attestation
+just verify that the device is the same device used on registration.
+You can use 'none' attestation with this library if you only check 'none' as format.
+* this is propably what you want to use if you want simple 2FA login protection like github, facebook, google, etc.

+### indirect attestation
+the browser may replace the AAGUID and attestation statement with a more privacy-friendly and/or more easily verifiable version of the same data (for example, by employing an anonymization CA).
+You can not validate against any root ca, if the browser uses a anonymization certificate. this library sets attestation to indirect, if you select multiple formats but don't provide any root ca.
+* hybrid soultion, clients may be discouraged by browser warnings but then you know what device they're using (statistics rulez!)

+### direct attestation
+the browser proviedes data about the identificator device, the device can be identified uniquely.
+User could be tracked over multiple sites, because of that the browser may show a warning message about providing this data when register. this library sets attestation to direct, if you select multiple formats but and provide root ca's.
+* this is probably what you want if you know what devices your clients are using and make sure that only this devices are used.

 ## Resident Credential
 A Client-side-resident Public Key Credential Source, or Resident Credential for short,